CSC290/Sudoku/README.md

 ### Litao Chen
 For the code part, I contributed doc string and partial codes writing for `board.py`.
 I also fully contributed `boardGUI.py` and `rectangle.py`.
 I contributed all the readMe excpet other people's Individual Contribution and #Sudoku.

+### Kamran Badirov
+I have contributed to board.py by adding easyboards and hardboards.
+Also I have adjusted the __init__ method in board.py.
+I have also helped with __str__ method of board.py.

 [Back to top](#top)